 Family members of military personnel who die while serving on active duty, active duty for training (ADT), or initial duty training (IDT) may be eligible for several federal benefits, privileges or entitlements.

-When a family is notified of the death of an active duty military member, they are assigned to a Casualty Assistance Representative (CAR) whose sole job is to help the family through the process.
+When a family is notified of the death of an active-duty military member, they are assigned to a Casualty Assistance Representative (CAR) whose sole job is to help the family through the process.
 If the CAR cannot answer your questions, they will refer you to the appropriate military official or government agency, or get the answer for you.

-The following shows the benefits, privileges, and entitlements for active duty military family survivors.
+The following shows the benefits, privileges, and entitlements for active-duty military family survivors.

 Family members of military personnel who die as a direct or indirect result of wartime or peacetime service are eligible to receive several types of federal benefits.
 Benefits to a spouse and children are paid regardless of economic need, except in the case of a nonservice-connected death pension.
 Benefits for parents who might otherwise be eligible are not paid if the parents have income in excess of a certain amount each year.
-Your CAR, the nearest VA or Social Security office will explain the benefits to you, the amounts that can be paid, and help you complete the required claim forms.
+Your Casualty Assistance Representative, the nearest V.A., or Social Security office will explain the benefits to you, the amounts that can be paid, and help you complete the required claim forms.

 The military "death gratuity" is a lump sum gratuitous payment made by the military to eligible beneficiaries of a member who dies on Active Duty (AD), Active Duty for Training (ADT), or Initial Duty Training (IDT), or full-time National Guard duty.
 Its purpose is to help the survivors in their readjustment and to aid them in meeting immediate expenses incurred.
 The death gratuity payment is $12,420 and is non-taxable.
-For those whose death is as a result of hostile actions and occurred in a designated combat operation or combat zone or while training for combat or performing hazardous duty, the payment is $100,000.
+For those whose death is as a result of hostile actions and occurred in a designated combat operation or combat zone or while training for combat or performing a hazardous duty, the payment is $100,000.

 The death gratuity payment is made to survivors of the deceased in this order: